The Balloon Buster

 The Western Front - 1918

-On March 21 the Germans launched a major offensive to pre-empt any success the newly arrived American doughboys might afford, shifting some 40 division to the effort along the Western Front.
+On March 21 the Germans launched a major offensive to pre-empt any success the newly arrived American doughboys might afford, shifting some 40 divisions to the effort along the Western Front.
 By May they held a line only 56 miles from Paris, and the French were reeling from the series of sudden attacks.
 Poised to deliver a crushing blow, the Germans pushed their advantage in the Marne region on May 27.
 The following day American troops of the AEF's First Division met the Germans at Montdidier, repulsed their attack, and then pushed on to capture the strategically located town of Cantigny.
 It was the first major American action of the war, and the first victory, despite American losses of 187 killed in action, 636 wounded.

 German forces continued their Spring offensive, driving through the Belleau Wood in the first days of June.
 A full American division was moved up to stop the German Seventh Army.
 The bloody battle of Chateau-Thierry was the worst fighting for American soldiers since the battle of Five Forks in the Civil War, much of it borne by the men of the 5th Marines who struggled with the enemy in often hand-to-hand combat.
 Fighting in the Belleau Wood continued throughout the month of June until the American forces launched their final assault on June 25.
 Despite nearly 10,000 casualties in the AEF's Second Division, the brave marines and doughboys had defeated four enemy divisions.

 Throughout this period, aviators from both sides slugged it out in the skies.
-On April 21 with their Spring Offensive one month old, the German "Ace of Aces" Baron von Richthofen was killed after 80 victories for the homeland.
+On April 21 with their Spring Offensive one-month-old, the German "Ace of Aces" Baron von Richthofen was killed after 80 victories for the homeland.
 One-week later Lieutenant Eddie Rickenbacker of the 94th Aero Squadron shot down his first enemy airplane.
 On May 19, just one week before the first American victory at Cantigny, Allied Ace Raoul Lufbery was shot down.
 On May 30 Lieutenant Rickenbacker downed his fifth confirmed enemy aircraft (he had at least two unconfirmed kills), becoming an Ace for his own 94th Aero Squadron.
 Throughout the period, a young Second Lieutenant named Frank Luke was sitting out the war in combat flight training at Issoudon, followed by gunnery school.

 On June 1, the 27th Aero Squadron became operational in the relatively quiet Toul sector of France as a part of the 1st Pursuit Group.
 The 1st PG consisted of four squadrons, populated by veteran pilots and commanded by respectable leaders.